 The enhanced CLAS Standards were officially launched April 24, 2013.
 The expanded work is composed of 15 Standards that provide individuals and organizations with a guide for successfully implementing and maintaining culturally and linguistically appropriate services.
 BHS recognizes that all 15 Standards are necessary to advance health equity, improve quality and help eliminate health care disparities in the SF Behavioral Health community and the larger DPH system of care.
 Each individual Standard is important and the exclusion of any Standard diminishes an organizations' ability to provide health care in a culturally and linguistically appropriate manner.
-Thus, BHS Executive Leadership, the Cultural Competency Unit and the Cultural Competency Taskforce strongly recommends that each of the 15 Standards be implemented in the Civil Service Clinics and the Community Based Organizations.
+Thus, BHS Executive leadership, the Cultural Competency Unit and the Cultural Competency Taskforce strongly recommends that each of the 15 Standards be implemented in the Civil Service Clinics and the Community Based Organizations.

-BHS Leadership supports culturally and linguistically appropriate health care and services that are respectful of and responsive to the cultural and linguistic needs of all individuals.
+BHS Executive leadership supports culturally and linguistically appropriate health care and services that are respectful of and responsive to the cultural and linguistic needs of all individuals.
 BHS, in alignment of larger DPH priorities, are increasingly working towards reducing disparities and improving health care quality among its client and family service population.
 In order to support the BHS workforce with cultural competency and enhanced CLAS Standards core competency learning opportunities, training staff worked with the Cultural Competency Taskforce to identify enhanced CLAS Standard 13 as the first Standard to introduce to and operationalize for the BHS Workforce.
 Focus Groups and/or Community Forums were used to begin the relationship and collaboration building within and between clinics, programs, and community groups to identify and plan for practice improvements.
-CC Staff and the Training Section began to provide technical assistance and Trainings in 2014-2015.
-Please see Appendix A and Appendix B for Cultural Competence Informational Report- Focus Group and Community Forum
+CC Staff and the Training Section began providing technical assistance and Trainings in FY 14-15.